fishe2j7/Macro-Project-2/README.md

 Detailed explanations on each of these variable's calculations and the code to do so is contained in "Part-3-Code.R"

 Code for generating the Simulated v Actual GDP and Steady-State v Actual GDP plots are contained in "PlotCodes.R"

+The code for solving the optimization problem (Part 4) is contained in lines of "Macro Project 2 Code Parts1,2,4.py"